 - Main Street Promotions Committee - meets the second Monday of each month at 4 p.m. at The Johnson Bar (133 South 3rd Street)

 - Main Street Economic Development Committee - meets the first Wednesday of each month at 3 p.m. in the Team Room at City Hall

 - Main Street Design Committee - meets the last Monday of each month at noon through Zoom

 Paducah's historic downtown has a long history of commitment by its business owners.
 More than $100 million has been invested in historic downtown since the start of the downtown revitalization efforts more than 20 years ago.
 With more than 4000 employees working and living in historic downtown and the LowerTown Arts District, businesses have access to a steady flow of customers.
 Many stores are celebrating more than 25 years of success in Paducah's historic downtown.
 Plus, new unique boutiques, fabulous restaurants, and specialty shops have been added to our collection.
 The Planning Department offers several programs to encourage development, beautification, rehabilitation, and stabilization of the Historic Downtown area.
 Assistance also is provided in completing state and federal applications for historic tax credits.

 A section of Paducah’s historic downtown is an Entertainment Destination Center.
 The Center boosts restaurant and hospitality industries by allowing customers to take to-go alcoholic drinks in designated cups from participating businesses to stroll our historic streets, browse the windows of our local boutiques, watch the towboats on the river, and partake in outdoor events.

 Are you planning a trip to historic downtown Paducah?
 More than 500 parking spaces are available in the heart of downtown along the streets.
-However, if you are looking for off-street parking, visit Downtown Parking to view the list of FREE public parking lots with more than 1000 total spaces.
-Enjoy your visit to downtown Paducah.
+Plus, there are several FREE public parking lots with more than 1000 total spaces.